simo54/simo54/README.md

 I am a passionate developer who wants to make an impact on tech industry and team projects and I am actively looking for the nex career in the tech industry.

-- 🌱 I’m currently learning PHP, Symfony && WordPress
+- 🌱 I’m currently learning Flutter
 - 🐱‍🏍 I love to study and to discover new things
 - ⚡ Fun fact: Few weeks ago I made the best homemade pizza of my entire life